Southern marsupial mole: Morphology

 The cone shaped head merges directly with the body, and there is no obvious neck region.
 The limbs are short and powerful, and digits III and IV of the manus have large spade-like claws.
 The dentition varies with individuals and, because the molars have a root of only one third of the length, it has been assumed that moles cannot deal with hard food substances.

 The dorsal surface of the rostrum and the back of the tail have no fur and the skin is heavily keratinized.
 There is no external evidence of the eyes, and the optic nerve is absent.
 It does, however, have a pigment layer where the eyes should be, probably a vestige of the retina.
 Both lachrymal glands and Jacobson's organ are well developed, and it has been suggested that the former plays a role in lubricating the nasal passages and Jacobson's organ.

-The external ear openings are covered with fur and do not have a pinnae.
+The external ear openings are covered with fur and do not have pinnae.
 The nostrils are small vertical slits right below the shield-like rostrum.
-Although the brain has been regarded as very primitive and represents the "lowliest marsupial brain", the olfactory bulbs and the rubercula olfactoria are very well developed.
-This seems to suggest that the olfactory sense plays an important role in the marsupial moles' life, as it would be expected for a creature living in an environment lacking visual stimuli.
+Although the brain has been regarded as very primitive and represents the "lowliest marsupial brain", the olfactory bulbs and the tubercula olfactoria are very well developed.
+This seems to suggest that the olfactory sense plays an important role in the marsupial mole's life, as it would be expected for a creature living in an environment lacking visual stimuli.
 The middle ear seems to be adapted for the reception of low-frequency sounds.